Cogenesis of baryon and lepton number asymmetries matching the EMPRESS Data: Gravitational waves

 which is defined as the time when the domination of the particle radiation from the string loops is over~\cite{Blanco-Pillado:1998tyu, Matsunami:2019fss, Auclair:2019jip}.
 The parameter $t_i$ represents the time for the formation of a loop of initial length $l_i=\alpha t_i$ and can be derived from the frequency of the gravitational waves for a normal mode $k$ radiated at any subsequent time $\tilde{t}$ as observed today, given by

 where $a(t)$ represents the scale factor at time $t$.
 Notice that we have used Eq.~\eqref{eq:P-average} for $\Omega_{\rm GW}^{(k)}$.

 Figure~\ref{fig:GWs-strng} shows the expected gravitational wave background in this scenario and future observational prospects.
-As can be seen from the plot, the spectra for $v_\phi\gtrsim 10^{10.3}$ GeV are within the reach of future detectors such as DECIGO \cite{Komori:2025pjx}, ultimate DECIGO (UDECIGO) \cite{Kudoh:2005as,Kuroyanagi:2011fy}, BBO \cite{Crowder:2005nr, Corbin:2005ny}, and $\mu$Ares \cite{Sesana:2019vho}.
-Notice also that for all values of $v_\phi$, the gravitational waves remain suppressed due to low string tension and large string width ($\sim m_\phi^{-1}$).
-It is also worth mentioning that the lepton asymmetry for the EMPRESS results is achievable for $10^9$~GeV$\lesssim v_\phi\lesssim 10^{10.8}$~GeV.
+As can be seen from the plot, the spectra for $v_\phi\gtrsim 10^{10.3}$ GeV are within the reach of future detectors such as LISA \cite{Bartolo:2016ami}, DECIGO \cite{Komori:2025pjx}, ultimate DECIGO (UDECIGO) \cite{Kudoh:2005as,Kuroyanagi:2011fy}, BBO \cite{Crowder:2005nr, Corbin:2005ny}, and $\mu$Ares \cite{Sesana:2019vho}.
+Notice also that for lower values of $v_\phi$, the gravitational waves remain suppressed due to low string tension and large string width ($\sim m_\phi^{-1}$)~\cite{Schmitz:2024hxw, Schmitz:2025uxv}.
+It is also worth mentioning that the lepton asymmetry for the EMPRESS results is achievable for $10^9~\mathrm{GeV}\lesssim v_\phi\lesssim 10^{10.8}$ GeV.
 The right amount of baryon and lepton asymmetries can be simultaneously obtained from the same RHN decays for the parameter space along the blue line in the right panel of Fig.~\ref{fig:ybyl}.
+At this point, it is worth mentioning that the horizon-sized loops in the scaling are assumed to be relevant for the gravitational wave background which is inspired by the Nambu-Goto simulations of Refs.~\cite{Blanco-Pillado:2013qja, Blanco-Pillado:2017oxo}.
+In a different derivation of Ref.~\cite{Ringeval:2017eww}, a second population of smaller loops can enhanced the gravitational waves in several orders of magnitude at the higher frequencies.
+In addition, a large number of kinks on the loops can give rise to dominated contribution to the gravitational radiation from the kink-kink collisions in comparison with that radiated from the cusp as discussed in Ref.~\cite{LIGOScientific:2021nrg}.

-Another source of the gravitational wave background can arise from a first-order phase transition \cite{Yamamoto:1985rd, Easther:2008sx}.
+Another source to the gravitational wave background can arise from a first order phase transition \cite{Yamamoto:1985rd, Easther:2008sx}.
 In that case, bubbles percolate at temperature $T_*\lesssim T_c$ at the end of thermal inflation.
 The dominant contribution to the gravitational waves in our scenario is from the collision of these bubbles, and in such a case, two key parameters $\alpha$ and $\beta^{-1}$ determine the characteristics of the gravitational waves~\cite{Kamionkowski:1993fg}.
 The first parameter $\alpha$ denotes the ratio of the latent heat to the radiation energy density in the false vacuum, where the latent heat reflects the energy difference between the false and true vacua:

 The second parameter $\beta^{-1}$ is the typical size of the bubbles at the beginning of percolation.

 The peak amplitude of the gravitational waves from the bubble collisions is given by~\cite{Huber:2008hg}